holloway/css-sniff/README.md

 For example, if you have a `header` with a red background but that red colour comes from `body { background: red; }` then searching for CSS Rules for `header` won't include the red background CSS.

 Similarly, if a parent element defines a `line-height` which is used by descendant elements then that won't be included.

-Arguably I suppose standalone components shouldn't rely on cascade, but that's a whole 'nother can of worms.